paazmaya/grunt-trimtrailingspaces/README.md

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Changelog

+* 2014-11-10    v1.0.0    Touch file only if it needs to be trimmed.
+More efficient file handling with single regular expression check
 * 2013-12-20    v0.4.0    Fail if trimmed option and use case added
 * 2013-11-07    v0.3.2    Documentation for `filter` in examples
 * 2013-08-28    v0.3.1    Dependency update to Node.js `0.10` from `0.8`